Oil & Gas Helium Analysis

 Why should an operator care about He-3?

-Helium-3 is extraordinarily valuable compared with ordinary fuel gas, with applications in neutron detection, medical imaging, quantum technology, and research.
+Helium-3 is extraordinarily valuable compared with ordinary fuel gas.
 Even trace concentrations can matter if the reservoir is large enough and the gas stream is already being processed.

 What does the He-3/He-4 ratio tell you?

 The isotope ratio helps characterize the helium source and can support reservoir evaluation.
-For a landman or operator, the practical point is simple: if helium is present, isotope measurement can help determine whether there is additional economic upside beyond bulk helium-4.
+Practically: if helium is present, isotope measurement can show whether there is economic upside beyond bulk helium-4.

 How does BSI measure it?